ninjaaron/pyfil/README.rst

 In this case, we've chosen to print line without any additional formatting.
 If other errors are encountered, it will fall back to other handlers (``-S``, ``-R``, or the default).
-For more sophisticated error handling...
-Write a real Python script, where you can handle to your heart's content.
+For more sophisticated error handling... write a real Python script, where you can handle to your heart's content.

 Also note that this case is possible to handle with a test instead of an